TaitoUnited/wordpress-template/CONFIGURATION.md

 * [ ] All done

+---

+## Remote environments

+You create the other environments just like the dev environment (see the previous chapter).
+However, you don't need to write down the basic auth credentials anymore, since you can reuse the same credentials as in dev environment.

+Examples for environment names: `f-orders`, `dev`, `test`, `stag`, `canary`, `prod`.
+You configure project environments with `taito_environments` setting in `taito-config.sh`.

+See [6.
+Remote environments](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/05-remote-environments.md) chapter of Taito CLI tutorial for more thorough instructions.

+Operations on production and staging environments usually require admin rights.
+Please contact DevOps personnel if necessary.

-#### Kubernetes
+## Kubernetes

 If you need to, you can configure Kubernetes settings by modifying `heml*.yaml` files located under the `scripts`-directory.
 The default settings, however, are ok for most sites.

-* [ ] All done

-#### Secrets
+## Secrets

-If you need to, you can add new secrets like this:
+You can add a new secret like this:

-1. Add a secret definition to `taito-config.sh` (taito_secrets)
+1. Add a secret definition to the `taito_secrets` setting in `taito-config.sh`.
-2. Map secret to an environment variable in some of the `helm.yaml` files located under the `scripts`-directory.
+2. Map the secret definition to a secret in `docker-compose.yaml` for Docker Compose and in `scripts/helm.yaml` for Kubernetes.
-3. Run `taito env rotate:ENV [SECRET]` to generate a secret value for an environment.
+3. Run `taito env rotate:ENV SECRET` to generate a secret value for an environment.
 Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.

-> For local development you can just define secrets as normal environment variables in `docker-compose.yaml` given that they are not confidential.

-* [ ] All done